 *One last note on the POV sequence/Blackout.
 Just after the finale aired, blogs on the internet contained numerous posts from viewers swearing they saw Meadow walk through the door just before the abrupt cut to black.
 The question arose whether Chase had two different versions of the final scene shown across the country.
 One with Tony’s face as the last thing we see before the blackout and the other being Meadow walking into Holsten’s before the famous cut to black.
 We now know that there was only one version shown.
 Surely someone would have recorded this alternate version if it existed.
 There is actually a simple explanation for this misconception and it all has to do with the POV sequence explained above.
 The POV pattern caused the viewer to expect to see who was coming through the door from Tony’s POV.
 When the bell rang, Tony looked up.
 Our brains were conditioned by Chase to think that we were going to see Meadow.
 In a sense this was a Pavlovian type response.
 The fact that so many thought the last shot was Meadow is a tribute to David Chase and how effective his POV pattern really was.

 By putting us in Tony’s eyes in the last shot we know that Tony never heard the bullet.
 However, Chase has already told us what to expect from first-person death.
 Most significantly from a scene originally shown in “Sopranos Home Movies” and repeated via flashback at the end of the penultimate episode “The Blue Comet.”
-In “Sopranos Home Movies,” Tony talks about how most mob bosses either end up dead or in jail.
-Bacala asks Tony “You probably don’t even hear it when it happens, right?”
+In “Sopranos Home Movies,” Tony talks to Bacala about how most mob bosses either end up dead or in jail.
+Bacala then refers to death in the mafia and asks Tony: “You probably don’t even hear it when it happens, right?”
 At the closing scene of “The Blue Comet,” Tony has a flashback to that moment.
 The show rarely uses flashback so this would seem to have major significance.
 Chase sets up the end of “Made in America” with this flashback.
 Bacala asked a question that Tony can now answer: Tony never heard it coming.
 Bacala’s words corroborate Tony’s experience at the moment of his death.

 Question:Are they wasting their time?
 Is there a puzzle to be solved? [to the end]